Sulthana-2000/Python_Tasks/README.md

 This Python task delves into Object-Oriented Programming (OOP), covering:
 - Defining classes and creating objects
-- Implementing inheritance for code reusability
-- Encapsulation for data protection
-- Polymorphism for versatile code behavior
 - Class methods and attributes